Support for Sexual Assault

 Whenever we respond to someone with this message, we are letting them know that we believe them, and they are not to blame for being sexually assaulted.
 While it may seem simple, it is powerful and can make seeking help easier for the victim.

-For more information on how to support a friend or family member who has been sexuality assaulted, check out our toolkit.
+For more information on how to support a friend or family member who has been sexually assaulted, check out our toolkit.

 In my State (QLD)